tjgreene27/participation/participation.md

 ## How Did I Prepare Before Lecture?
 I skimmed previous readings that I needed to catch up on, and updated and added to my cheat sheet.
 I also skimmed through 363 to 494 and greatly expanded my cheat sheet.
+Finally I also bought two pads of sticky notes since I lost the ones that were handed out.

 ## How Did I Contribute During Lecture?